-For style bloggers, Instagram influencers, and street fashion enthusiasts.
+For style bloggers, fashion editorials, Instagram influencers, and street fashion enthusiasts.

 Styled portraits are a story about your style and a bit of your personality.
 Compared to personality portraits, the wardrobe styling is very much emphasized, and the visual story that sets context for your style is also essential.